Photo by John Hook

 In 2014, his work was exhibited at the Datz Museum in South Korea, along with the work of American Photographer Barbara Bosworth, and Korean artist Yun Soo Kim.
 A beautiful new limited edition book of Wayne’s work, Flowing, was published by Datz Press.

 Wayne’s solo exhibition of his Akule images at the National Academy of Sciences, West Gallery, in Washington, D. C. was selected D.C.’s Best Photography Exhibit in 2015.

 In 2015, the Datz Museum presented a one-man exhibition of Wayne’s photographs from Jeju Island in South Korea.
 They also published a portfolio book, Islands, Jeju.

 In 2020, Wayne traveled to the U.S.-Mexico border, where he photographed the humanistic artwork on the Mexican side, and the warning sings, and high-tech surveillance equipment on the U.S. side.
 This work culminated in the creation of a YouTube exhibit titled "Where Borders Cross," with music by Kris Kesoglides and Elise Levin.

-Recently, while looking through old slides, Wayne came across photographs he took on the 1965 Selma to Montgomery March.
-This work is being published as a zine by Tritone Press, to be released in January 2022.
+While looking through old slides, Wayne came across photographs he took on the 1965 Selma to Montgomery March.
+This work was published as a zine by Tritone Press in January 2022.